DrDonk/OC4VM/tools.md

     -h              Print this help message
 ```

+## regen
+This utility regenerates serial number, MLB, ROM and UUID for the emulated system which is a
+Macmini8,1 (Mac mini 2018 model).

+Note: You will need to restart the system for the settings to take effect.

 ## siputil
 This utility alters the macOS kernel csrconfig SIP settings that are stored in config.plist.
 It is very similar to the macOS csrutil command but can be run as a regular user
 in normal mode, unlike csrutil which requires recovery mode.

 One difference is the disable and enable commands include the 'authenticated-root'
 sub-command of csrutil.

-Python3 must be installed to use this tool which can be easily setup using Homebrew (https://brew.sh):

-`brew install python3`

 Note: OC4VM overrides any values stored in NVRAM.
 You will need to restart the system
 for the settings to take effect.